 The technique is very different from restaurant style curries.
 Thinly sliced onions replace the curry base.
 The key in this style curry is to take your time cooking the onions.
 Really take your time.

 After that it comes together quickly.
 Cook the spices.
 Add the coconut milk and tomatoes.
 Slide in the chicken.
 You don’t even need to brown the chicken.
+Easy.
 Cover and let simmer until the chicken is done.
 Serve Chettinad chicken curry with rice and a nice tarka dhal or chana masala.

 - 2 onions thinly sliced